 Top-Bar or Kenya-Hives

-We currently have two custom built Top Bar hives at the club apiary and several members using this style of hive.
+We currently have one custom built Top Bar hive at the club apiary and several members using this style of hive.

 The advantage to this style of hive is it that it utilizes natural comb and needs less routine maintain.